Rock Radio Scrapbook

 Christmas was always a special time during Top 40 radio's golden years, with seasonal shows and programming to celebrate the holiday.

-In southern Ontario/western New York, we recall Toronto's CHUM-FM playing Beatle music every Christmas morning back in the early '70s.
+In southern Ontario/western New York, we recall Toronto's CHUM-FM playing Beatles music every Christmas morning back in the early '70s.
 It wasn't Christmas music, but somehow it seemed to fit.
-In the '80s, there was Wes Atkinson and his wife Carol with their annual Christmas show at FM 108 in Burlington, Ont.
+In the '80s, there was Wes Atkinson and his wife Carol with their annual Christmas show at FM 108 in Burlington, Ontario.

 (Scrapbook archives)